Skip to content

 It’s not only about ensuring that any journey is inclusive, but that they feel that the neighbourhood is safe, which was one of the biggest reasons why the elderly stayed inside during the 1995 heatwave in Chicago, USA.

-As neighbours meet more frequently in green spaces, relationships are built and the sense of community increases, decreasing people’s perception of their neighbourhoods being unsafe.
+As neighbours meet more frequently in green spaces, relationships are built and the sense of community increases.

 Beyond heatwaves

-The green spaces not only provide benefits to communities during heatwaves, but throughout all seasons, improving human health and well-being.
+Green spaces not only provide benefits to communities during heatwaves, but throughout all seasons, improving human health and wellbeing.

 They also encourage an increase in physical fitness, which can improve mental health and reduce depression.